 This course provides student with a fundamental understanding of electrical installations and maintenance in an industrial environment.
 The course will cover electrical safety, installation of switches, receptacles, lights, electrical conduit, wire-ways, fuses, circuit breakers, electric motors, relay circuits, logic circuits, and troubleshooting.
-Students will be provid-

-Indicates courses which consist of both a lecture and laboratory component. ed with an understanding of how to apply the applicable National Electrical Codes to installations.
+Students will be provided with an understanding of how to apply the applicable National Electrical Codes to installations.